 Georgia AG Seeks New Probe Into Handling Of Ahmaud Arbery Case

-A day after naming a new lead prosecutor in the murder case of Ahmaud Arbery, Georgia Attorney General Chris Carr said he has asked the Georgia Bureau of Investigation to look into the actions of two district attorneys and their previous handling of the case.
+A day after naming a new lead prosecutor in the murder case of Ahmaud Arbery, Georgia Attorney General Chris Carr said he has asked the Georgia Bureau of Investigation to look into the actions of two district attorneys and how they handled the case.

-The investigation into the killing of Arbery, a 25-year-old black man who was shot and killed while jogging in a Brunswick, Ga.-area neighborhood, had stalled in the 10 weeks following his death on Feb.
+The investigation into the killing of Arbery, a 25-year-old black man who was shot and killed while jogging in a Brunswick, Ga., neighborhood, had stalled in the 10 weeks following his death on Feb.
 23.

-In a letter dated May 11 to GBI Director Vic Reynolds, the state attorney general's office asked for a probe "involving possible prosecutorial misconduct."
-It also stated that "actions of these offices in possibly misrepresenting or failing to disclose information...may have constituted unprofessional conduct" or other criminal offenses.
+In a letter dated May 11 to GBI Director Vic Reynolds, the state attorney general's office asked for an investigation "involving possible prosecutorial misconduct."
+It also stated that "actions of these offices in possibly misrepresenting or failing to disclose information ... may have constituted unprofessional conduct" or other criminal offenses.

 "When a district attorney is unable to take on a case due to a conflict, our office must appoint another prosecutor to handle the case," Carr said in a statement on Tuesday.